goldsborough/algs4/elementary-sorts/README.md

 - big increments -> small subarray
 - small increments -> already in order

 Shell-sort addresses the fact that for insertion sort, the iterator may need to travel back very many steps in the sequence.
 It does so by sorting in multiple steps, and with a different *h*-value each time.
 The value of *h* is the increment used for going back -- the *stride*.
 For insertion sort, the *h*-value is always 1, but for shell sort initially, this value is large.
-During each step, shell sort will act like insertion sort, but going back in steps of h and thus transporting values further distances each time, achieving the same thing insertion sort with less granularity but with greater efficiency.
+During each step, shell sort will act like insertion sort, but going back in steps of h and thus transporting values further distances, achieving the same thing insertion sort with less granularity but with greater efficiency.
 For example, to transport a value from the end of a sequence of *N* integers to its front, insertion sort would take *N* steps.
 However, shell sort would have a greater *h* value such as *N/3* and thus travel the same distance in only three steps.
-After each stage, the *h*-value is made smaller so that the shell-sorting operation is performed with more granularity, i.e. for smaller increments the values will be transported closer to their final position in the sorted sequence, while at the same time they won't have to travel as far as in insertion sort, because the greater grain of the prevoius *h-value* brought them closer to the real position.
+After each stage, the *h*-value is made smaller so that the shell-sorting operation is performed with more granularity, i.e. for smaller increments the values will be transported closer to their final position in the sorted sequence, while at the same time they won't have to travel as far as in insertion sort, because the greater grain of the previous *h-value* brought them closer to the real position.
 The increment value of *h* is an ongoing topic of research, but a popular increment sequence is one by Donald Knuth: 3x + 1.
 This means that for the first stage of sorting, one would look for the greatest value in the sequence by setting h equal to h * 3 + 1 while h is still less than N/3, where N is the length of the sequence.
-Then, after sorting with this h-value, h is brought back to the finer, smaller increment value by floor-/integer-dividing h by 3.
+Then, after sorting with this h-value, h is brought back to the finer, smaller increment value by floor/integer-dividing h by 3.
 Other increment sequences exist, with different degrees of efficiency.
 Note that shell sort is only an adaption of insertion sort to make it more efficient, the core idea is the same.

 ```python
 def shell(seq):